Data, Depth, and Design: Learning Reliable Models for Skin Lesion Analysis: Materials and Methods

 Besides that matching, which we performed with a thesaurus of the terms used in the different datasets, we also annotated images by case, by aliases (same image with different names), and by near-duplicates (two almost-copies of the same lesion).
 When creating the train and test sets, we barred any cases, aliases, or near-duplicates from splitting across sets.

 Data sources affect the train and test datasets.
 For the train dataset (factor b), we contrasted (1) using only the official train split of the ISIC Challenge 2017 dataset, to (2) joining the train split of the ISIC Challenge, the ISIC Archive, the Dermofit Library, and the PH2 Dataset and extracting from that full dataset a train split.
 For the test dataset (factor j), we contrasted (1) an internal test split extracted from our full dataset; (2) the official validation split and (3) the official test split of ISIC Challenge 2017; (4) the dermoscopic images and (5) the clinical images of the EDRA Interactive Atlas of Dermoscopy.
 Table~\ref{tab:datasets} summarizes the final assembled sets.
+Figure~\ref{fig:datasets} shows some samples of the datasets.